yoko-vicky/yoko-vicky/README.md

 # Hi there, I'm Yoko Saka 👋

 Hi, I'm Yoko Saka, from Japan :jp:.
-I amd a Microverse student to be a freelance full-stack developer 2021.
+I am a Microverse student to be a freelance full-stack developer 2021.